szon0111/CarND_P2-Traffic-Sign-Classifier/README.md

 Overview
 ---
-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
-You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
+Implement and train a convolutional neural network to classify traffic signs included in the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+Use validation sets, pooling, and dropout to choose a network architecture and improve performance.

 Log
 ---